 Jason is a Senior Lecturer at the MIT Sloan School of Management and Director of the Sustainability Initiative at MIT Sloan.
 He teaches courses on leadership, strategy, and innovation for sustainable business.
 He engages students and alumni in hands-on projects with leading companies and organizations.
 His research focuses on how people navigate the tensions between personal, business, and social goals in sustainability efforts, particularly in cross-sectoral collaborations and hybrid organizations.
 Much of his research and practice occur in the technical domain of energy efficiency.
 Prior to MIT, Jason was a management consultant for Dialogos International, where he consulted on leadership development and organizational change for major international corporations and NGO's including BP and the World Bank.
-Jason holds a Ph.D. in Organization Studies from the MIT Sloan School of Management, and an AB and M.Ed from Harvard University.
+Jason holds a PhD in Organization Studies from the MIT Sloan School of Management, and an AB and MEd from Harvard University.

-Jennifer is the Diageo Reader in Management Studies at the University of Cambridge Judge Business School.
+Jen is the Diageo Reader in Management Studies at the University of Cambridge Judge Business School.
 She serves as an Associate Editor at Academy of Management Journal, and is the author of 20 papers in academic journals and 3 books.
 Her work is published in management/organization studies journals, as well as journals focused on environmental issues.
-Jennifer’s research focuses on cultural change within organizations, organizational routines, organizational identity, and environmental and social issues in business.
+Jen’s research focuses on cultural change within organizations, organizational routines, organizational identity, and environmental and social issues in business.
 She is an expert in qualitative research methods, deriving insights from in-depth interviewing and participant observation.
-Jennifer holds a PhD from the Massachusetts Institute of Technology, an MA from Oxford University, and a BSc from Queen's University, Canada.
+Jen holds a PhD from the Massachusetts Institute of Technology, an MA from Oxford University, and a BSc from Queen's University, Canada.

-Rylan manages the activities of our Community of Practice on Contextualised Strategy-making.
-He conducts research, develops resources and provides operational support.
-Rylan has a degree in Environmental Biotechnology and recently completed his Masters in Business Administration at the Beedie School of Business.
-Rylan joins our team with expertise in water resources and over 10 years of international project management experience.
+Rylan managed the activities of our Community of Practices exploring Contextualised Strategy-making.
+He conducts research, develops resources, and provides contextual strategy development support to the companies we work with.
+Rylan has a degree in Environmental Biotechnology and Masters in Business Administration (MBA).
+Rylan joins our team with over 10 years of corporate freshwater consulting and international project management experience.